jeffbass/imagenode/README.rst

 **imagenode** has been tested with:

-- Python 3.5 and newer
+- Python 3.6 and newer
 - OpenCV 4.0 and newer (but only a single line fix to revert to 3.x)
-- Raspbian Stretch and Raspbian Jessie
+- Raspbian Stretch, Raspbian Jessie and Raspbian Buster
-- PyZMQ 16.0
+- PyZMQ 16.0 and newer
-- RPi.GPIO 0.6.5  (imported only if using GPIO pins)
+- RPi.GPIO 0.6 and newer (imported only if using GPIO pins)
 - picamera 1.13 (imported only if using PiCamera)
-- imagezmq 0.0.2
+- imagezmq 1.0.1 and newer
-- imutils 0.4.3 (used get to images from PiCamera)
+- imutils 0.4.3 and newer (used get to images from PiCamera)
+- w1thermsensor 1.3 and newer (used to get temperature sensor readings)

 **imagenode** captures images and uses **imagezmq** to transfer the images.
 It is best to install and test **imagezmq** before installing **imagenode**.